FluidNumerics/gpu-programming/docs/GPU/Hardware/GPU-Accelerated-Platforms.md

 </table>

 Additionally, the MI250 and MI250x GPUs, called "Multi-Chip Modules", consist of two GCD's, giving a total of 224 compute units per GPU.
 Each GCD is connected through high speed on-die fabric.
 In practice, one physical MI250 card appears to the operating system as two distinct GPUs capable of executing work.

+## Multi-GPU Systems
+On most modern high performance computing platforms, you will encounter multiple CPU sockets and multiple GPUs.
+This introduces a zoo of combinations for connecting GPUs to CPUs that have direct consequences for your application performance.
+Let's first look at a conceptual diagram of one possible system

+### Frontier

+### Setonix

+### Oram